 Bio

 David Wing is a principal researcher of air traffic management at NASA Langley Research Center.
-His NASA career spans over 30 years of research in air traffic management and propulsion aerodynamics.
-David’s research includes aircraft self-separation, cockpit technologies and procedures for flight path management, and technology roadmaps toward future operational autonomy.
-He is experienced in developing and analyzing advanced concepts for airspace operations; conducting human-in-the-loop simulations, flight tests, and operational trials; and transitioning NASA technology to industry for commercialization.
-David’s past and present leadership highlights include Autonomous Flight Rules, TASAR, Flight Path Management for Advanced Air Mobility, and the proposed new operating mode of Digital Flight.
-He received his Master’s degree in aeronautical engineering from the George Washington University, and he holds a private pilot’s license with an instrument rating.
+His career spans over 35 years of research in air traffic management and propulsion aerodynamics.
+David’s research includes dynamic path planning automation, self-separation technologies and procedures, and technology roadmaps leading to future operational autonomy.
+He develops and analyzes advanced concepts for future airspace operations; conducts human-in-the-loop simulations, flight tests, and operational trials; and has developed and transitioned NASA technology to industry for commercialization.
+David’s leadership highlights include Digital Flight, Flight Path Management for Advanced Air Mobility, Traffic Aware Strategic Aircrew Requests (TASAR), and Autonomous Flight Rules.
+He is an instrument-rated private pilot and cellist.

 Selected Publications